Transition metal dichalcogenide dimer nano-antennas with ultra-small gaps

 \pagenumbering{arabic}

 1.0\baselineskip

 \begin{multicols}{2}

-\textbf{Transition metal dichalcogenides have emerged as promising materials for nano-photonic resonators due to their large refractive index, low absorption within the visible spectrum and compatibility with a wide variety of substrates.
-Here we use these properties to fabricate WS$_2$ monomer and dimer nano-antennas in a variety of geometries enabled by the anisotropy in the crystal structure.
-Using dark field spectroscopy, we reveal multiple Mie resonances, including anapole modes, for which we show polarization-sensitive second harmonic generation in the dimer nano-antennas.
-We introduce post-fabrication atomic force microscopy repositioning and rotation of dimer nano-antennas, achieving gaps as small as 10$\pm$5 nm and opening a host of potential applications.
-We further studied these structures with numerical simulations yielding electric field intensity enhancements of >10$^3$ corresponding to Purcell factors as high as 157 for emitters positioned within the nano-antenna hotspots.
-Optical trapping simulations of small dimer gaps yield attractive forces of >350 fN for colloidal quantum dots and > 70 fN for protein-like, polystyrene beads.
+\textbf{Transition metal dichalcogenides have emerged as promising materials for nano-photonic resonators due to their large refractive index, low absorption within a large portion of the visible spectrum and compatibility with a wide range of substrates.
+Here we use these properties to fabricate WS$_2$ double-pillar nano-antennas in a variety of geometries enabled by the anisotropy in the crystal structure.
+Using dark field spectroscopy, we reveal multiple Mie resonances, to which we couple WSe$_2$ monolayer photoluminescence and achieve Purcell enhancement and an increased fluorescence by factors up to 240.
+We introduce post-fabrication atomic force microscope repositioning and rotation of dimer nano-antennas, achieving gaps as small as 10$\pm$5 nm, opening the possibility to a host of potential applications including strong Purcell enhancement of single photon emitters and optical trapping, which we study in simulations.
 Our findings highlight the advantages of using transition metal dichalcogenides for nano-photonics by exploring new applications enabled by their unique properties.}\\

-Transition metal dichalcogenides (TMDs) have drawn large scientific and technological interest in the past decade since the discovery of a direct band gap in monolayers due to quantum confinement effects \cite{Mak2010}, which in conjunction with reduced dielectric screening led to strongly bound excitons \cite{Wang2018}.
-These layered materials found their way to research involving integration with nano-photonic structures such as plasmonic and dielectric cavities to realize both weak and strong coupling \cite{Xia2014,Dufferwiel2018,Zhang2018,Krasnok2018,Sortino2019}, low-threshold lasing \cite{Wu2015}, Purcell \cite{Cai2018a,Luo2018} and quantum efficiency enhancement \cite{Sortino2021} of single photon emitters (SPEs) in WSe$_{2}$ as well as coupling to collective resonances such as in periodic structures \cite{Bernhardt2020,Kravtsov2020}.
-In these studies, the use of TMDs was limited to single and few-layer samples focusing on coupling emitted light from the material to resonances and cavity modes in different material systems\cite{Mak2016a}.
+Transition metal dichalcogenides (TMDs) have drawn large scientific and technological interest in the past decade since the discovery of a direct band gap in monolayers due to quantum confinement effects \cite{Mak2010}, which in conjunction with reduced dielectric screening leads to strongly bound excitons \cite{Wang2018}.
+These layered materials found their way to research involving integration with nano-photonic structures such as plasmonic and dielectric cavities to realize both weak and strong coupling \cite{Xia2014,Dufferwiel2018,Zhang2018,Krasnok2018,Sortino2019}, low-threshold lasing \cite{Wu2015}, Purcell \cite{Cai2018a,Luo2018} and quantum efficiency enhancement \cite{Sortino2021} of single photon emitters (SPEs) as well as coupling to collective resonances found in periodic structures \cite{Bernhardt2020,Kravtsov2020}.
+In these studies, the use of TMDs was limited to single and few-layer samples focusing on coupling emitted light from 2D semiconductors to resonances and cavity modes in different material systems \cite{Mak2016a}.